SikuliX/SikuliX-Docs/src/main/resources/docs/source/ide.rst

  - ``classpath = list of absolute-paths``

      will be added to the end of the classpath in the given sequence.
 Rules are the same as for Java classpath on that system.
-On Windows \ have to be doubled (escaped).
+On Windows backslashes have to be doubled (escaped).

  - ``jython = yes``